blacksaildivision/lamponsteroids/README.md

 **httpd** - Compile and configure Apache httpd from source with OpenSSL (2.4.33)

-**datadog** - Install and configure DataDog agent with multiple integrations.

 **mongodb** - Install and configure MongoDB (3.4.7) with authentication

 **letsencrypt** - Install Certbot and obtain certificates from Let's Encrypt